 Being prepared for winter doesn't have to cost a lot of money or take a lot of time.
-It could be as simple as making sure your vehicle is in good winter driving condition, adding a winter survival kit to your car, changing your furnace filter and stocking or updating a home emergency supply kit.
+It could be as simple as making sure your vehicle is in good winter driving condition, adding a winter survival kit to your car, changing your furnace filter at home and stocking or updating your family's emergency supply kit.

 Preparing for winter also means adjusting your driving habits.
-Snowy or ice-coated roads and reduced visibility due to fog or blowing snow result in thousands of motor vehicle crashes in Illinois every year.
-Many of these can be avoided by simply slowing down on city streets, rural roads and highways.
+Snowy or ice-coated roads and reduced visibility due to fog or blowing snow results in thousands of motor vehicle crashes every year in Illinois.
+Many of these crashes can be avoided by slowing down on city streets, rural roads and highways.
 Recent traffic studies have shown that many times, minor accumulations of snow or ice on roads can be just as dangerous for motorists as major snowstorms.